mohammadmehdisalehi/javasc/js-03/task3/README.md

-# Calculator with four main operations
+# Average function of five number given by user which shows error if mean is less than 12.

-This Calculator is implemented by javascript.
+This function is implemented by javascript.

 ## Authors